mbychkowski/blog-content/content/kubernetes-notes/index.md

 * Kubectl
 * Control Plane (only for master node)

 * __Docker__ - Container runtime.
 Runs containers on each node.
 [Docs](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+Go through the docs up to the point of installing `docker-ce`.
 To use docker with `kubeadm` need to install specific version of docker. `kubeadm` goes through vetting process that does not always allow latest and greatest version of docker to be used `sudo apt-get install -y docker-ce=18.06.1~ce~3-0~ubuntu`.
 To prevent an auto update on docker run: `sudo apt-mark hold docker-ce`
-* __Kubernetes (`kubeadm`, `kubelet`, `kubectl`)__ - [Docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl). `Kubeadm` automates a large portion of the effort for standing up a kubernetes cluster. `Kubelet` essential piece.
+* __Kubernetes__ (`kubeadm`, `kubelet`, `kubectl`)__ - [Docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl). `Kubeadm` automates a large portion of the effort for standing up a kubernetes cluster. `Kubelet` essential piece.
 Needs to be installed.
 An agent that serves as a middleman between containers and kubernetes. `Kubectl` is a command line tool on how we can interact with a cluster.
-To install these 3 items it is best to use the current versions `sudo apt-get install -y kubelet=1.12.7-00 kubeadm=1.12.7-00 kubectl=1.12.7-00`, and hold version `sudo apt-mark hold kubelet kubeadm kubectl`
+To install these 3 items it is best to use the current versions `sudo apt-get install -y kubelet=1.12.7-00 kubeadm=1.12.7-00 kubectl=1.12.7-00`, and hold version `sudo apt-mark hold kubelet kubeadm kubectl`.
+These will need to be installed on all machines working with Kubernetes.

 ## Bootstrapping a cluster
 1. Initialize a cluster with cidr commnad on __master__ node: `sudo kubeadm init --pod-network-cidr=10.244.0.0/16`.